fabioaraujo121/blockchain_io_rails/README.md

 # BlockchainIoRails

 This is an unofficial integration gem.
 You should read the [Blockchain.io](https://www.blockchain.com/pt/api/).
 Moving on, to use this gem you should understand first how the Blockchain.io API works.
 You have to run their application in the same machine of yours.
 [Read more to understand](https://github.com/blockchain/service-my-wallet-v3#getting-started).

 ## Installation

-Add this line to your application's Gemfile:
+1. Add this line to your application's Gemfile:

 ```ruby
 gem 'blockchain_io_rails'
 ```

+2. Run  `bundle install`

+3. Run `rails generate blockchain_io_rails:install`

-And then execute to install the Blockchain.io app:
+4. And then execute to install the Blockchain.io app:

     $ npm install -g blockchain-wallet-service

 ## Usage

+**Any Error will throw an Exception**

+1. Run the blockchain service `$ blockchain-wallet-service start --port 3000`

 ## Development